beeware/colosseum/tests/w3c_test_data/README.md

 2. Commit list of definitions to `pybee/colosseum` repo

-__Do this on every test__:
+__Do this every time the test suite is run__:

 1. Loop over list of definitions:
-    1. Construct `nested_dict` for inputs and expected outputs from definition
+    1. Dynamically create a unit test for each definition
-    2. Run as unit test
+    2. Construct dicts for inputs and expected outputs from definition

 # Definitions Schema

-The definitions is stored as a JSON on disk.
-It is in essence a list of dict where each dict has the following specification:
+The definitions are stored as JSON files on disk.
+Each file is in essence a list of dicts where each dict has the following specification:

 | field | description |
 | :---- | :---------- |